yehron/CSecurity/BIOS.md

 ### UEFI

 UEFI replaced the traditional BIOS on PC's in 2007.
 BIOS was outdated in that it only supported 2.1 TB drives or less and only ran in 16-bit processor mode, and only has 1 MB of space to execute in.
 UEFI has a faster boot process, running in 32-bit or 64-bit modes, has a theoretical limit of 9.4 zettabytes, and supports Secure Boot, which means the operating system can be checked for validity to ensure no malware has tampered with the boot process.
-There is also a new graphical user interface and can use your mouse.
+There is also a new graphical user interface and you can use your mouse.